Naughtydawg/TheKeebist/README.md

 an onboard controller

+support for a flipped layout

+a full 15x6 grid

+support for 5.25u space

 You can reach me with questions about the board or for build help here: https://discord.gg/GQEPnQx There are more pictures of the board posted there as well.